DerekPascarella/UniversalDreamcastPatcher/README.md

 - **Version 1.7** (2024-11-08)
   - For both the patcher and patch builder, added support for GDI source disc images that use 2048-byte-per-sector ISO data tracks instead of standard 2352-byte-per-sector BIN data tracks.
 - **Version 1.6** (2023-07-17)
-  - Fixed bug in processing Redump-style CUE disc images with more than 10 tracks (<a href="https://github.com/DerekPascarella/UniversalDreamcastPatcher/issues/2">Issue #2</a>).
+  - Fixed bug in processing Redump-style CUE/BIN disc images with more than 10 tracks (<a href="https://github.com/DerekPascarella/UniversalDreamcastPatcher/issues/2">Issue #2</a>).
   - Enhanced integrity checking of patched GDI output.
 - **Version 1.5** (2023-05-13)
   - Eliminated IP.BIN-patching helper tools in patch-building utility, with code now directly implemented in the application itself.
   - Changed some labels in the patch-building utility for clarity ("Unpatched GDI" is now "Original GDI" and "Patched GDI" is now "Modified GDI").
 - **Version 1.4** (2022-11-24)
-  - If patch utilizes xdelta, the current filename being patched is now displayed in the progress status message, avoiding the appearance of failure when processing large quantity of files.
+  - If patch utilizes xdelta, the current filename being patched is now displayed in the progress status message, avoiding the appearance of failure when processing a large quantity of files.
 - **Version 1.3** (2022-05-06)
   - Added xdelta support to reduce patch size, as well as eliminate the potential distribution of whole files containing copyrighted material.
   - Introduced separate patch-building utility for developers to automatically produce patch files, analyzing changes between original retail disc image and modified one.